-Compulsory education under Dutch law applies to children of all nationalities from five to eighteen years who are resident in the Netherlands.
+Compulsory education under Dutch law applies to children of all nationalities from 5 to 18 years old who are residents in the Netherlands.

 International schools can be a good choice for the children of foreign parents who are staying temporarily in the Netherlands.

 In the Netherlands, the majority of international schools are partly subsidised by the Dutch Ministry of Education and are thus bound by ministry rules, while others are privately operated.
 The subsidy provided by the Dutch Ministry of Education makes it possible for these schools to offer English language education to the global standard of international schools for a reasonable fee.